Laravel-Backpack/docs/5.x-dev/features-free-vs-paid.md

 </table>

 <br><br>
 Both `backpack/crud` and `backpack/pro` will keep receiving active attention, maintenance and care from us, for many years going forward - this is our job.
 But in principle, new features will _not_ be added to `backpack/crud`.
 We will keep adding new features to `backpack/pro`, though.
-If you have suggestions, please [open an issue here](https://github.com/laravel-backpack/ideas).
+If you have suggestions, please [vote on top new features](https://github.com/Laravel-Backpack/CRUD/discussions/3960) or [open a new suggestion](https://github.com/laravel-backpack/ideas).

 <a name="no-license-needed-on-localhost"></a>
 ## Add-ons